Community and Social Service Occupations

 Overall employment in community and social service occupations is projected to grow 10 percent over the next ten years, faster than the average for all occupations; this increase is expected to result in about 294,600 new jobs over the decade.
 In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
 About 318,400 openings each year, on average, are projected to come from growth and replacement needs.

-The median annual wage for community and social service occupations was $41,290 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+The median annual wage for community and social service occupations is $48,410, which is higher than the median annual wage for all occupations of $45,760.

 Emergency management directors prepare plans and procedures for responding to natural disasters or other emergencies.
 They also help lead the response during and after emergencies, often in coordination with public safety officials, elected officials, nonprofit organizations, and government agencies.

-Health educators teach people about behaviors that promote wellness.
-They develop and implement strategies to improve the health of individuals and communities.
-Community health workers collect data and discuss health concerns with members of specific populations or communities.
+Health education specialists teach people about behaviors that promote wellness.
+They develop strategies to improve the well-being of individuals and communities.
+Community health workers advocate for residents’ needs with healthcare providers and social service organizations.
+They implement wellness strategies by collecting data and discussing health concerns with members of specific populations.

 Social and human service assistants provide client services, including support for families, in a wide variety of fields, such as psychology, rehabilitation, and social work.
 They assist other workers, such as social workers, and they help clients find benefits or community services.

 Social workers help people solve and cope with problems in their everyday lives.
-One group of social workers—clinical social workers—also diagnose and treat mental, behavioral, and emotional issues.
+Clinical social workers also diagnose and treat mental, behavioral, and emotional issues.